pwright/skupper-example-message-broker/README.md

-# Skupper Hello World
+# Accessing a message broker using Skupper

-A minimal HTTP application deployed across Kubernetes clusters using [Skupper](https://skupper.io/)
+Use [Skupper](https://skupper.io/) to consume from a job queue in a private datacenter

 * [Overview](#overview)
 * [Prerequisites](#prerequisites)